 - Don’t take sensitive business calls or work from sensitive documents when someone could be physically shoulder surfing or eavesdropping.

 There is no single silver bullet to eliminate all threats.
-Multiple lines of proactive defense are required, especially when working remotely.
+Multiple lines of proactive defense are necessary when working remotely.